 Laski’s political and international thought changed in a way which mirrored the growing pessimism detectable in his reflections on inter-war world affairs.
 His political thought clung to as much of the early pluralism as he thought feasible, whilst introducing a necessarily greater role for the state—but a state from which the mask of sovereignty would have been removed, thus requiring that state to earn rather than simply assume and demand legitimacy.
-The strong state combined with a scheme for functional was an alternative to federalism within states and in international relations.
+The strong state combined with a scheme for functional distribution of power and authority was an alternative to federalism within states and in international relations.
 His interlinking political and international ideas helped enrich the latter with innovative analysis.

+It is worthwhile to return to and indeed revive Laski’s international functionalism almost 70 years since his death for two main reasons.
+First, it was undeveloped in his writings for reasons that will be explored in this article.
+In turn the treatment of his political and international thought, including studies by the present author, have only considered his international functionalism briefly.
+Second, and more importantly, the revival helps illustrate that, notwithstanding the declarations of his socialism and Marxism that Laski sometimes made, his thought does not fit neatly into those or any other ideological categories which focus on core, shared tenets.
+Laski’s distinctive ideas which bear close affinities to later neofunctionalist theory could, had he developed them further, have helped position him among the pioneering theorists in the history of international thought.

 To appreciate the distinctiveness of Laski’s argument it will be useful to contrast his ideas with those of British internationalists of the 1940s, such as Barbara Wootton and Olaf Stapledon who were members—in Wootton’s case a key member—of the Federal Union and the most prominent functionalist David Mitrany.
 The Federal Union was a pressure group which aimed to influence policy-makers.
 The contrast with Wootton and Stapledon is significant because, whilst like Laski they were socialists, they advocated territorial federalism, which was a principle of organisation that Laski strongly opposed.
 Moreover, they presented their federalist ideas in a way which rested on the utopianism which Laski considered a weakness of international federalism.
 As Or Rosenboim makes clear, Wootton, writing from her social-democratic position, presented ideas on federalism which contrast sharply with those of distinctly non-socialist Federal Union members such as Frederick von Hayek.
 Laski not only criticised territorial federalism, but also argued from a more radical socialist position than Wootton.

 Another prominent socialist who explored federalist and functionalist options was G.D.H.
 Cole.
 As Leonie Holthaus notes, however, in a detailed article on his socialist internationalism, ‘Cole’s post-war strategy lacked … any suggestions for speciﬁc reforms to international institutions’.
-This reflects a difference between Cole and Laski noted by David Long: Laski had firm beliefs in the legitimate political functions to be performed by the state in both domestic politics and international relations.
+This reflects a difference between Cole and Laski noted by David Long: Laski had firmer beliefs in the legitimate political functions to be performed by the state in both domestic politics and international relations.
 Laski also had a stronger centralising tendency.
 This tendency reflects the opposition to territorial federalism—opposition which became a feature of Laski’s political thought of the late 1930s and 1940s.
 Cole and several other thinkers of the left will be mentioned below, to help situate Laski’s thought in its environment.